nandacamargo/MobileCompEP1/README.md

 One way to confirm a student presence is using QR Code. <br>
 The other form of confirmation works like this: the student send a request to the server. <br>
-This request stays pending until the teacher confirm.
+This request stays pending until the teacher confirm. <br>
+However, it is important to note that this request needs to be done twice by the student <br>
+because the server only works on the second submit.
+Even though we send the boolean <br>
+confirmed = 0 in the request, only in the second submit, for the same user, the server <br>
+is recognizing that confirmed is false. <br>

 ### Android and Ionic app